mikediessner/nubo/docs/_build/html/_sources/index.rst.txt

 Examples
 --------
-The examples section provides guides to some problems that NUBO is capable of optimising.
+The examples section provides guides to some problems that NUBO is capable of optimising, and shows how to implement :ref:`custom surrogate models <custom_gp>`.
 This boilerplate code is a good starting point when tailoring a Bayesian optimisation algorithm to your specfic problem.

 .. toctree::
    :maxdepth: 1
    :caption: Examples:

-   custom_gp.rst
+   custom_gp.ipynb
    singlepoint.ipynb
    multipoint_joint.ipynb
    multipoint_sequential.ipynb